One of our favorite Writespace instructors! Yes, all of them can be our favorites!

 I was a student at Writespace and took a memoir class with Joyce Boatright.
 It was a memorable class because she empowered me to get into memoir writing.

-I talked to the Executive Direction at the time, and she proposed teaching a class since I had an MFA.
+I talked to the Executive Director at the time, and she proposed teaching a class since I had an MFA.

 I ended up teaching a class on blogging that didn’t turn out too bad.